-Fluid flows are important in many scientific and technological problems including atmospheric and oceanic circulation, energy production by chemical or nuclear combustion in engines and stars, energy utilisation in vehicles, buildings and industrial processes, and biological processes such as the flow of blood.
-Considerable progress has been made in the mathematical modelling of fluid flows and this has greatly improved our understanding of these problems, but there is still much to discover.
-This course introduces students to the mathematical description of fluid flows and the solution of some important flow problems.
+Fluid flows are the most common phenomena in nature and life in the planet, Earth.
+The knowledge of fluid dynamics is very much required to solve scientific and technological problems including atmospheric and oceanic circulation, aerodynamics, blood flow, etc. Considerable progress has been made in the mathematical modelling of fluid flows and this has greatly improved our understanding but there is still much to discover.
+This course introduces students to the mathematical description of fluid flows and the solution of some ideal flow problems.